yanbai/react-note/interview/project-intro-en.md

 make your mini-stories achievement-oriented tell the employer what you know about this role
-  I understand that for this position you are hiring for, you are lookign for someone with... tell teh employer why you are the right fit for what they need ... overall due to my strong background and achievements in successfully identifying gaps and creating efficiencies, I am confident I will be able to succeed in this role you are hiring for
+  I understand that for this position you are hiring for, you are lookign for someone with... tell the employer why you are the right fit for what they need ... overall due to my strong background and achievements in successfully identifying gaps and creating efficiencies, I am confident I will be able to succeed in this role you are hiring for